Thursday, July 7, 2016

 • Most of the ‘flock’ of Charles Blake’s Pentecostal Church lives in poverty in South Central Los Angeles.
 But it’s a big flock, and his annual salary is $900,000.
 He lives in Beverly Hills, not South Central.

-I spoke to a lady who attends a sizable protestant church near my house in Mesa, Arizona.
+I spoke to a lady who attends a sizable protestant church near my house in Arizona.
 She told me a typical Sunday attendance is about 1,000.
 They pass a collection basket “once, sometimes twice if there’s a special need,” she said.
-“How much does each person put in the plate?”
+“How much does each person put in the basket?”
 I asked.
 “Oh, ten or twenty dollars,” was the reply.

 I said, “Let’s assume it’s ten.
 Can you tell me what that church can possibly be doing with $10,000 tax-free per week – every week?
 The mortgage must be paid off by now.
 They are exempt from property taxes.
 The light bill can’t be more than a few hundred a week.”